arepetti/licensemanager/README.md

     ExecuteAnAdvancedExpensiveFeature();
 }
 ```

+If in doubt about where you license file should be you may read [Where to Save License File](https://github.com/arepetti/licensemanager/wiki/Where-to-Save-License-File).

 Please note you can assign a validity interval for your license (I strongly suggest to always
 make it valid from the day it has been created) and also specify which version (again a range)